FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

 Before starting to model your experimental setup you first need to consider which will be the scope of your flow analysis.
 You need to identify the set of detectors you will be focused on and under which conditions / configurations you will make use of the information they provide for each of the events you will analyse.
 Then you have to identify the different event classes in which you will classify your events and which variables you will make use of to build such event classes.

 \subsection correctionmanager The framework manager QnCorrectionsManager framework manager is the central piece of the correction framework.
 It is the anchor point between the framework and the external run time environment.
 The data flow comes in from the external environment and gets distributed to the set of defined detectors.
-At configuration time the different detectors are defined and assigne to the framework manager.
+At configuration time the different detectors are defined and assigned to the framework manager.

 You define the framework manager in a simple way
 ~~~{.cxx}